mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-2.md

 gcr.io/cuba-on-kubernetes/cubarnetes                                  latest              3ba5a7da458f        2 days ago          179MB
 {% endhighlight %}

 In order to push a docker image to Google cloud, we have to authenticate the docker command against the GCR repository.
-Destails can be found in the [docs](https://cloud.google.com/container-registry/docs/pushing-and-pulling), but the main point is to use another <code>gcloud</code> command to do it:
+Details can be found in the [docs](https://cloud.google.com/container-registry/docs/pushing-and-pulling), but the main point is to use another <code>gcloud</code> command to do it:

 {%highlight bash%}
 $ gcloud auth configure-docker
 {% endhighlight %}

-Since we tagged the docker image as <code>gcr.io/cuba-on-kubernetes/cubarnetes</code> the US based registry will be used (see docs for other locations).
+Since we tagged the docker image as <code>gcr.io/cuba-on-kubernetes/cubarnetes</code> the US-based registry will be used (see docs for other locations).
 To push the image up to the registry use the corresponding docker command:

 {%highlight bash%}
 $ docker push gcr.io/cuba-on-kubernetes/cubarnetes